clearlydefined/clearlydefined/docs/curation-guidelines.md

 There are five possible license property values on a definition element:

 1. A valid SPDX license expression.
-2. The string `NOSASSERTION`.
-This indicates that license-like data is found, but that ClearlyDefined cannot identify a SPDX-identified license.
+2. The string `NOASSERTION`.
+This indicates that license-like data is found, but that ClearlyDefined cannot identify an SPDX-identified license.
 3. The string `NONE`.
 This indicates that a human confirmed that there is no license information in the file.
 4. The string `OTHER`.
-This indicates that a human confirmed that there is license information in the file but that the license is not an SPDX-identified license.)
+This indicates that a human confirmed that there is license information in the file but that the license is not an SPDX-identified license.
 5. No value.
 This indicates that automated tooling did not find license-like data in the file.

 ## The Difference between "Source components" and "Package components"